Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

 Mid-range 3-star hotel Regular restaurants €80–130 per day

-Luxury 5-star hotel Fine dining and performances €250+ per day
+Luxury 5-star hotel Fine dining and cultural performances €250+ per day

 Food to Try in Moscow